Why is the Rainforest Burning?

 Exploiting the Amazon

-On 1 January 2019, the controversial far-right Brazilian president, Jair Bolsonaro, took office.
+On 1 January 2019, the controversial far-right Brazilian president, Jair Bolsonaro, took office and immediately began showing his contempt for the environment.
 Upon taking power, he promised to open the Amazon rainforest up to industry.
-Since then, he has consistently weakened environmental protection laws in the country, systematically cut funding for Brazil’s wildlife conservation work, and sacked staff that worked in environmental departments.
+Since then, the man dubbed ‘Tropical Trump’ has consistently weakened environmental protection laws in the country, systematically cut funding for Brazil’s wildlife conservation work, and sacked staff that worked in environmental departments.
 He has filled his cabinet with people who dismiss climate change as a ‘Marxist hoax’ – a conspiracy designed to keep Brazil from developing as a nation – and who mock assassinated environmentalists (Brazil has one of the highest murder rates of environmental activists in the world).

 It is clear that Bolsonaro favours development over conservation.
-His policies have allowed ranchers, loggers and miners to destroy the Amazon at an unprecedented pace.
+His policies have allowed – in fact, encouraged – ranchers, loggers and miners to destroy the Amazon at an unprecedented pace.
 At its peak, an area the size of five football pitches was lost every minute.
 In July 2019, Brazil lost an area of rainforest bigger than Greater London.
-So while deforestation takes place every year, Bolsonaro and his policies have accelerated it dramatically – and the number of fires deliberately started to clear trees has similarly increased.
+So while deforestation takes place every year, Bolsonaro and his policies have accelerated it dramatically – and the number of fires deliberately started to clear trees has similarly soared.
 The Amazon rainforest, it seems, is simply in Bolsonaro’s way.

 The increasing rate of Amazon fires was first reported by Brazil’s National Space Research Institute (INPE), whose satellite data indicated a pronounced rise in deforestation.
 Bolsonaro questioned this data, claiming it had been altered to attack his government.
 This resulted in a public disagreement between the Brazilian President and the Director-General of the INPE, Ricardo Galvão.
 For this, Bolsonaro brazenly fired Galvão.